flutter/flutter/CONTRIBUTING.md

 3. [Setting up your engine development environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment), which describes the steps you need to configure your computer to work on Flutter's engine.
 If you only want to write code for the Flutter framework, you can skip this step.
-Flutter's engine uses mainly C++, Java, and ObjectiveC.
+Flutter's engine mainly uses C++, Java, and Objective-C.

 4. [Setting up your framework development environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Framework-development-environment), which describes the steps you need to configure your computer to work on Flutter's framework.
-Flutter's framework uses mainly Dart.
+Flutter's framework mainly uses Dart.

 5. [Tree hygiene](https://github.com/flutter/flutter/wiki/Tree-hygiene),
    which covers how to land a PR, how to do code review, how to